 Creating a service account in Google Cloud.

-Grant the service account the BigQuery User and BigQuery Data Viewer permissions.
+Grant the service account the BigQuery User and BigQuery Data Viewer roles.

 Click Continue and then Done.